Save big (up to $1,875) on small business tools with our free membership, business.com+

 Lack of eye contact

 As with in-person nonverbal communication, eye contact is incredibly important over video calls.
 Eye contact makes you appear more trustworthy and helps you build relationships.
-Making eye contact can be somewhat challenging via video conferencing, depending on how your webcam is set up.
-Try to set your webcam directly in front of you, just above eye level.
-Look directly into the camera to make it appear as though you’re making eye contact with the person on the other end.
+But making eye contact can be somewhat challenging via video conferencing, depending on how your webcam is set up.
+Position your webcam at eye level and place a small arrow or dot near your camera lens as a reminder to look there when speaking.

 TipBottom line